L-39 Crashes In Alaska, Pilot Killed

 Key Takeaways:

-• The crash caused damage to a nearby trailer park, but no serious injuries to those on the ground were reported.
+• The jet impacted a small trailer park, causing extensive damage to property but no serious injuries to people on the ground.

 See a mistake?
 Contact us.